Bounga/bounga.org/README.md

 This is the [hacks and thoughts][6] of [Nicolas Cavigneaux][1], powered by [Jekyll][2].
 I'm using a Rakefile to generate this site and especially it's "dynamic" parts.

-The source is hosted on [BitBucket][5].
+The source is hosted on [Github][5].

 ## License

-The following directories/files and their contents are under the [Creative Commons BY-NC-SA 4.0][3] (c) 2010 Nicolas Cavigneaux.
+The following directories/files and their contents are under the [Creative Commons BY-NC-SA 4.0][3] © 2020 Nicolas Cavigneaux.

 - _posts/
 - _drafts/